 Can I take my guide dog on the bus?

-Registered assistance dogs are allowed on all of our buses free of charge.
+All assistance dogs are allowed on our buses free of charge.
 If you need further assistance just ask your driver.

 There’s a question I need answering that isn’t here.